-The nursing faculty and staff have expectations of student behaviors and performance in all nursing courses in the department.
+The nursing faculty and staff have expectations of student behaviors and performance in all nursing courses in the Laura and Joe Street School of Nursing.
 It is essential that students gain an understanding of these expectations, which will be the standard in all nursing courses.
 In addition, faculty will supply students with specific course and clinical instructions imperative to each student's success in individual courses.